austenstone/spellchecker-cli-action-summary/README.md

 ## Status Checks
 Status checks will be reported if the event is of type `pull_request`.
 ### Annotations
 The status checks contain inline annotations that will appear in the files changed view of the pull request.
+See [Getting started with the Checks API](https://docs.github.com/en/rest/guides/getting-started-with-the-checks-api).

 ## Usage
 Create a workflow (eg: `.github/workflows/seat-count.yml`).
 See [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).